davide3011/palladium-ln/doc/beginners-guide/backup.md

 The `hsm_secret` is created when you first create the node, and does not change.
 Thus, a one-time backup of `hsm_secret` is sufficient.

-#### Mnemonic Format (v25.12+)
+#### Mnemonic Format

-Starting with Core Lightning v25.12, new nodes are created with a BIP39 12-word mnemonic phrase as their root secret.
+Palladium Lightning nodes are created with a BIP39 12-word mnemonic phrase as their root secret.
 By default, **no passphrase is used**.
 You can optionally protect your mnemonic with a passphrase for additional security by starting `lightningd` with the `--hsm-passphrase` option.

 **Backing up your mnemonic:**